-- Importer A system that imports evidence objects such as images, presentation states, Key Image Notes or Evidence Documents from hardcopy or digital media. - Master Patient Index (MPI) A system that maintains unique enterprise-wide identifiers for patients.
-Note that this is not supported in the current scope of the IHE Technical Framework - Order Placer A hospital or enterprise-wide system that generates orders for various departments and distributes those orders to the correct department. - Patient Demographics Supplier A repository of patient information that can be searched on demographic related fields.
-This actor is defined in the ITI Technical Framework. - Performed Procedure Step Manager A system that re-distributes the Modality Performed Procedure Step information from the Acquisition Modality or Evidence Creator to the Department System Scheduler/Order Filler, Image Manager and Report Manager. - 990 Portable Media Creator This actor assembles the content of the media and writes it to the physical medium. - Portable Media Importer This actor reads the DICOM information contained on the media, and allows the user to select DICOM instances, reconcile key patient and study attributes, and store these instances.
-The actor grouped with the Media Importer can then process the instances. - 995 Post-Processing Manager A system that provides functions related to post-processing worklist management.
-This involves the ability to schedule post-processing worklist items (scheduled procedure steps), provide worklist items to post-processing worklist clients, and update the status of scheduled and performed procedure steps as received from post-processing worklist clients. - 1000 Print Composer A system that generates DICOM print requests to the Print Server.
+- Patient Demographics Supplier A repository of patient information that can be searched on demographic related fields.
+This actor is defined in the ITI Technical Framework. - Performed Procedure Step Manager A system that re-distributes the Modality Performed Procedure Step information from the Acquisition Modality or Evidence Creator to the Department System Scheduler/Order Filler, Image Manager and Report Manager. - Portable Media Creator This actor assembles the content of the media and writes it to the physical medium. - Portable Media Importer This actor reads the DICOM information contained on the media, and allows the user to select DICOM instances, reconcile key patient and study attributes, and store these instances.
+The actor grouped with the Media Importer can then process the instances. - Post-Processing Manager A system that provides functions related to post-processing worklist management.
+This involves the ability to schedule post-processing worklist items

+(scheduled procedure steps), provide worklist items to post-processing worklist clients, and update the status of scheduled and performed procedure steps as received from post-processing worklist clients.

+Print Composer - A system that generates DICOM print requests to the Print Server.
 Print requests include presentation state information in the form of Presentation Look-Up Tables (Presentation LUTs).
-It may also read the DICOM information contained on interchange media. - Print Server A system that accepts and processes DICOM print requests as a DICOM Print SCP and performs image rendering on hardcopy media.
-The system must support pixel rendering according to the DICOM Grayscale Standard Display Function. - Receiver A system that can receive exported instances over the network, whose behavior is otherwise unspecified unless grouped with other actors. - Report Creator A system that generates and transmits draft (and optionally, final) diagnostic reports, presenting them as DICOM Structured Reporting Objects.
-It may also retrieve worklist entries for reporting steps from the Report Manager and provide notification of completion of the step, allowing the enterprise to track the status of an awaited report. - Report Manager A system that provides management and short-term storage of DICOM Structured Report objects during the reporting process then distributes text or structured reports to report repositories.
-It also manages the worklists and status of reporting. - 1015 Report Reader A part of a system that can access reports through network query/retrieve or reading interchange media and allow the user to view reports presented as DICOM Structured Reporting Objects. - Report Repository A system that provides long-term storage of diagnostic reports and their retrieval as DICOM Structured Reporting Objects.
+It may also read the DICOM information contained on interchange media.

+Print Server - A system that accepts and processes DICOM print requests as a DICOM Print SCP and performs image rendering on hardcopy media.
+The system must support pixel rendering according to the DICOM Grayscale Standard Display Function.

+1090 Receiver - A system that can receive exported instances over the network, whose behavior is otherwise unspecified unless grouped with other actors.

+Report Creator - A system that generates and transmits draft (and optionally, final) diagnostic reports, presenting them as DICOM Structured Reporting Objects.
+It may also retrieve worklist entries for reporting steps from the Report Manager and provide notification of completion of the step, allowing the enterprise to track the status of an awaited report.

+Report Manager - A system that provides management and short-term storage of DICOM Structured Report objects during the reporting process then distributes text or structured reports to report repositories.
+It also manages the worklists and status of reporting.

+Report Reader - A part of a system that can access reports through network query/retrieve or reading interchange media and allow the user to view reports presented as DICOM Structured Reporting Objects.

+Report Repository - A system that provides long-term storage of diagnostic reports and their retrieval as DICOM Structured Reporting Objects.

-1020 Initiating Imaging Gateway - The Initiating Imaging Gateway Actor proxies Imaging Document Set Retrieve requests from an Image Document Consumer to a Responding Imaging Gateway with a Cross Gateway Retrieve Imaging Document Set transaction.
+Initiating Imaging Gateway - The Initiating Imaging Gateway Actor proxies Imaging

+Document Set Retrieve requests from an Image Document Consumer to a Responding Imaging Gateway with a Cross Gateway Retrieve Imaging Document Set transaction.